my1396/Econ-Study/_posts/2024-02-18-Norsk-Skrive.md

     Det er meningsløst å krangle om småting. → It is pointless to argue about small things.

+- … kan føre til negative <span class="env-green">konsekvenser</span> for … → can lead to negative consequences for …

+- … har en negativ innvirkning på … → has a negative impact on …

+- … blir et økende problem i mange land. → … is becoming an increasing problem in many countries.

 ------

 #### 🔹 4.
 Suggesting alternatives / solutions